How to Get Rid of Ants in RV | A Complete Guide

 Diatomaceous Earth

-Diatomaceous earth sounds complicated, or at least complicated to pronounce!
-But it is an all-natural substance you can find at most hardware or home improvement stores.
-This product is made from fossils of sea algae and tiny sea creatures.
+Diatomaceous earth is an all-natural substance you can find at most hardware or home improvement stores.
+This product is made from fossils of sea algae and tiny sea creatures which kills ants by drying them out.

 Sale